magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/project-structure/index.md

 #### `upward.yml`

 The `upward.yml` file is an [UPWARD][] configuration file.
-It provides provides instructions for how an UPWARD server implementation should respond to a request.
+It provides instructions for how an UPWARD server implementation should respond to a request.

 The `status`, `headers`, and `body` values defined in the default `upward.yml` file uses values from the `veniaResponse` object.
 This object is defined in the [venia-ui package's `upward.yml` file][].